neomjs/neo/.github/CONCEPT.md

 thread.
 Neo.component won't exist here.
 Now use the dropdown and switch into the App thread.
 Type Neo and hit return again.
 Now you will see a completely different version of the Neo namespace object.
 Neo.component will exist here and you can use methods like Neo.getComponent('myId') directly.

+### What is the reason to use multiple threads?
+As you know, (almost) all computers and mobile devices have several cores / CPUs.
+By default, browsers will only use one of them.
+This means that in case a lot is going on inside your App UI one CPU could go up to 100%, your animations get laggy or your UI might even freeze, while the other CPUs are idle.
+To ensure this does not happen you want to keep the Main thread as idle as possible.

+To quote the <a href="./STORY.md">neo.mjs Story</a>:

+> In case you take a look at the <a href="https://en.wikipedia.org/wiki/Web_worker">web workers page on Wikipedia</a>, you will find the following quote:
+>
+> **"The simplest use of workers is for performing a computationally expensive task without interrupting the user interface."**
+>
+>At this point, all other web-based UI frameworks are still struggling with performance, especially in case you are building big apps.
+There are many hidden background tasks running which can slow down your beautiful animations or even worse: single threaded applications can have memory leaks resulting in browser-freezes after using them for a while (either the one and only core which is used runs at 100% or the memory usage gets too extreme).
+>
+>Looking back at the Wikipedia quote, Rich Waters & I came to the conclusion that the most expensive tasks are the framework & the apps itself.
+>
+>So we asked ourselves the question:<br/>
+**"What if a framework & all the apps you build would run inside a separate thread?"**
+>
+>With this idea, the neo.mjs project was born.